fahad15090/Markhor/README.md

 # Custom bootanimation also available on demand

-# Markhor high quality anytype available
+# Markhor logo high quality available for your project
  *You can buy by contact*

 *fahadgujjar4994@gmail.com*